ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 ![](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/truck_events_orc_partition_table.png)

-The data in 'truck_events_orc_partition_single' table can be stored with ZLIB, Snappy, LZO compression options.
-This can be set by changing tblproperties ("orc.compress"="NONE")option in the query above.
+The data in **truck_events_orc_partition_single** table can be stored with ZLIB, Snappy, LZO compression options.
+This can be set by changing TBLPROPERTIES ("orc.compress"="NONE")option in the query above.

 The last two tables store data about the drivers.
 ~~~sql